 Active Connections: Madison Street

-Where there are no bike lanes on Madison, the Bicycle Master Plan proposes building bike facilities as a connection priority, or highest priority, proposed project.
-Connection priority proposed projects complete gaps in Everett’s existing bike facilities, helping to create a complete network by connecting existing facilities to each other.
+Previously, there were intermittent four-foot-wide striped bike lanes on both sides of Madison and intermittent on-street parking.
+Everett’s Bicycle Master Plan gave the old bike lanes on Madison a fair rating, which means that they were generally considered too narrow to be convenient for bicycle travel.
+The Bicycle Master Plan proposed building bike facilities on Madison as a connection priority, or highest priority, project.
+Connection priority projects are chosen to help create a complete bike network by connecting existing facilities to each other.